Jack Bainbridge: Sunderland

 Bainbridge made his debut for Sunderland in the EFL Trophy on 13 November 2018 against Morecambe.

 Southport

 On 29 August 2020 Bainbridge signed for Southport on a free transfer from Sunderland.
 In January 2022 Bainbridge signed a contract extension through to May 2024.

+He had his contract terminated by mutual consent in January 2024.

+Marine

+On 29 February 2024, Bainbridge joined Northern Premier League Premier Division club Marine.
+He scored in Marine's 2-1 Northern Premier League playoff final win over Macclesfield.

+Chester

+Bainbridge signed for Chester on a one-year deal in May 2024.